conanzahn/webApp-userDetail/README.md

 # Implement a component of a WebApp

 This project using React with Typescript implement a component to show a user's details.
-Data fetched from API: [https://randomuser.me/api/](https://randomuser.me/api/).
+Data fetched from [API](https://randomuser.me/api/).

+Implementation deployed in github pages: [https://conanzahn.github.io/webApp-userDetail/](https://conanzahn.github.io/webApp-userDetail/), please click to check.

 ## Design & Layout